‘They’re happy, they’re ready to go’: Sounders eager for MLS Western Conference semifinal vs. Salt Lake

 Seattle is brimming with confidence after its 4-3 win Saturday against FC Dallas in extra time.
 The Sounders showed they’re capable of scoring at will, forward Jordan Morris pushing through exhaustion to get into position for what proved to be the winning goal — a header that bounced into the net in the 113th minute.

-Dallas, the youngest team in the league, pressured Seattle until the final whistle, creating a feeling Seattle hadn’t experienced since its postseason play-in match in 2016 against Sporting Kansas City, which they won, 1-0.
+Dallas, the youngest team in the league, pressured Seattle until the final whistle, creating a feeling Seattle hadn’t experienced since its postseason play-in match in 2016 against Sporting Kansas City, which it won, 1-0.

 Salt Lake has historically been a difficult opponent for Seattle.
 The Sounders defeated Salt Lake, 1-0, at home in April but were thumped 3-0 on the road.
-Seattle also didn’t use their typical first-choice players for the midweek game.
+Seattle also didn’t use its typical first-choice players for the midweek game.

 “They cheat a lot with their attacking players,” said Svensson of Salt Lake forward Damir Kreilach and midfielders Albert Rusnak and Jefferson Savarino.
 Rusnak leads Real Salt Lake with 10 goals, but it was scores from Kreilach and Savarino that propelled Salt Lake into the semifinals with a 2-1 win against Portland last week.